jina-ai/docs/chapters/remote/deploy-jinad-on-aws-with-terraform.md

-# Deploying JinaD on AWS with Terraform
+# Deploying JinaD on AWS With Terraform

 ## Overview